adamierymenko/headhunter/README.md

 slamming GitHub too badly.
 Just redirect output into a file and then 'source' or '/bin/bash' the file to execute it.

+Once you have all the repos, you can do stuff like:

+    find heads -type f -print0 | xargs -0 grep -F SHA512

 It takes a while, so click here for a soundtrack:

 [![Front 242: Headhunter](http://img.youtube.com/vi/m1cRGVaJF7Y/0.jpg)](http://www.youtube.com/watch?v=m1cRGVaJF7Y)